An Archetale in the Assembling Terrania Cycle

 So it went until my operation went up in SMOKE and I had to move on.
 Who ferried the gods after that?
 Beats me.
 I only work here, or used to.

-I drove up a California highway in a fog-colored truck almost as blocky as a Tesla prototype.
+I drove down a California highway in a fog-colored truck almost as blocky as an old Tesla prototype.
 (Nobody remembers bland boxy vehicles.)
 I was on vacation, I decided, until I figured out the next move.
 Plenty of $ in reserve.
 Memories of past gigs drifted through my mind: for instance, posing as an inventor long enough to part a foolish billionaire from his e-money.
-One of the few times I worked as part of a team.
-Which of us had thought up that fake gold-making machine?
+How silly of him to believe in that fake gold-making machine.
 Creative, if unpatentable…

 The smart house scheme, in which soundproof, AI-enhanced, and abusively vocal abodes sold by my unreal real estate office offered to open doors and windows locked for a week, allowing their bedraggled super-wealthy prisoners to go free—for a price…

 One of my favorites was selling “select” Calculator’s Catechisms to SMOKE personnel.
 The standard-issue version of these booklets linked the user to text, audio, and video resources for tracking creativity crime.
 I felt the Catechisms would be more entertaining if they accessed the bedroom security cameras of random high-ranking officials.
 Nor was I entirely alone in this thinking.
 Amazing, what goes on behind the closed doors of people obsessed with purity and morality…

 By the time I got out of the reeducation work camp I had learned enough inside to really go to town.
 Then a wily stranger used as a human taxi by Hermes came around and paid me many an obol for the ferrying job.
 “What do you really want?” he had called out over the water as his raft floated toward an extraction site.